OscarCalero/osDeflicker/README.md

 # osDeflicker
-Oscar script Deflicker for photo TimeLapses is a batch script to regularize Timelapse pictures luminance and to add RAMP in terms of brightness ans hue.
-It is developed dor Photoshop CS5 and Windows
+Oscar script Deflicker for photo TimeLapses
+It is a batch script to regularize Timelapse pictures luminance, and to add RAMP in terms of brightness and hue.
+It is developed for Photoshop CS5 and Windows target